kumulustech/servo-ec2win/README.md

 ## Installation
 1. Referring to `config.yaml.example` create file `config.yaml` in driver's folder.
 It will contain settings you'd want to make adjustable on your Windows Server instance.
 1. Referring to `aws_config.env.example` create file `aws_config.env` in driver's folder.
 It will contain the driver's access key (if only for testing purposes)
+1. Alternatively, a configured /home/user/.aws folder can be mounted to the servo container's /root/.aws folder
 1. TODO
 -->